Panasonic FZ330 vs Sony RX100 III

 Review summary: Panasonic FZ330 vs Sony RX100 III

-So how do things add up?
+So what conclusions can be drawn?
 Is there a clear favorite between the Panasonic FZ330 and the Sony RX100 III?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).